 It is all about bacteria.

-Their feet sweat, the sweat creates a lovely, damp environment for the bacteria to grow, and that bacteria stinks.
+The bacteria can be caused by athlete’s foot or other fungal infections, but is usually due to excessive sweating.
+Their feet sweat, the sweaty feet create a lovely, damp, and perfect environment for the bacteria to grow, and that bacteria stinks.

 Unfortunately, once shoes (and even socks) have been exposed to this stinky bacteria, it almost feels like a losing battle.
-The shoes stink, and then the socks worn with those shoes the next day will stink, and then the feet stink.
+The shoes stink, and then the socks worn with the smelly shoes the next day will stink, and then the feet stink.

 So the bacteria has to be eradicated from all three places—feet, socks, and shoes—if you’re ever going to get rid of the smell.